AriFordsham/GHCWiki/building/troubleshooting.md

 ```

-Simon M says: It can happen if you modify something while the build is in progress - I
+Simon M says: this can happen if you modify something while the build is in progress - I
 see this quite often.
 In this case the error is just overly conservative, and restarting is the right workaround.